 - Disability Advocates Resolve Litigation with Florida Department of Corrections - 5 tag match(es) (100%)

 - Settlement Could Offer More Options for People with Mental Illness - 3 tag match(es) (60%)

 - Disability Rights Florida Announces Settlement Agreement with Florida Department of Corrections - 3 tag match(es) (60%)

-- Disability Rights Florida Files Lawsuit against Florida Department of Corrections - 2 tag match(es) (40%)
+- Disability Rights Florida Files Lawsuit Against Agency for Persons with Disabilities - 3 tag match(es) (60%)

 - Lawsuit Asks Federal Court to End Segregation of Individuals with Mental Illnesses - 2 tag match(es) (40%)